Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly identifies the tool's action: fetching a file from a remote URL and uploading as a new revision.
-It distinguishes from siblings like update-file (local upload) and upload-file-from-url (initial upload).
+The description clearly specifies the action: fetching a file from a URL and uploading it as a new revision of an existing file.
+It distinguishes this tool from siblings by mentioning update-page, update-file, and upload-file-from-url, making the purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.